mjbieren/Phylogenomics_klebsormidiophyceae/README.md

 See [TRINITY](Scripts/02_Trinity) for a more in-depth overview of what we did.

 ## 4. SuperTranscripts
-[SuperTranscripts](https://github.com/trinityrnaseq/trinityrnaseq/wiki/SuperTranscripts) ([Davidson](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1284-1)) et al. was inferred by collapsing splicing isoforms using the Trinity implementation. <br/>See [SuperTranscripts](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/03_SuperTranscript) for a more in-depth overview of what we did.
+[SuperTranscripts](https://github.com/trinityrnaseq/trinityrnaseq/wiki/SuperTranscripts) ([Davidson *et al* 2017](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1284-1)) et al. was inferred by collapsing splicing isoforms using the Trinity implementation. <br/>See [SuperTranscripts](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/03_SuperTranscript) for a more in-depth overview of what we did.

 ## 5. BUSCO I
 To determine the quality (completeness) of our assemblies we followed up by running [BUSCO](https://busco.ezlab.org/) ([Seppey *et al* 2019](https://link.springer.com/protocol/10.1007/978-1-4939-9173-0_14)). using the ‘eukaryota_odb10’ reference set. <br/>See [BUSCO_I](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/04_BUSCO_I) for a more in-depth overview of what we did.